The Workbook tab contains settings that control the conversion of an Excel spreadsheet to a web page.

 This option is not available for the iPhone/Android flavor.

 Web browsers provide a storage feature where websites can save data for later re-use.
 We use this permanent Browser storage in each of your users’ web browser to save the most recently used field contents for all the web forms the user has visited.
 If the user opens the same form again, it opens with the most recent values already entered in each field, which can save the user a lot of time.
+Read more about autosave for forms.

 To reset the form fields to their default values, the user can press the Reset button in the toolbar or Side Menu, see below.